A classification of lowest weight irreducible modules over $\mathbb{Z}_2^2$-graded extension of $osp(1|2)$: Singular vectors of the Verma modules

-By the use of \eqref{2mu} and \eqref{201-3} one may see that \eqref{2nu} also holds true for $ j=M.$ We need to check $ \mu_j, \nu_j$ given in \eqref{2mu} and \eqref{2nu} also solve the rest of the recurrence relations.
 To solve \eqref{201-7}, we find that the constraint $(r+2M)^2 = \lambda$ is necessary.
 It is then straightforward to verify that \eqref{2mu} and \eqref{2nu} with this constraint solve all the relations.
 Thus we have non-vanishing $\mu_j, \nu_j$ given by

 Therefore, we have shown the existence of $\ket{\chi_{01}} $ given by \eqref{201} for $ (r+2M)^2 = \lambda.$

 As we already mentioned, the search of degree $(1,0)$ singular vectors is same as the case of degree $(0,1)$ provided that $ \ol{j} $ and $ \ol{j+1}$ are exchanged.
 Thus we conclude there exists $\ket{\chi_{10}}$ given by \eqref{210} if $ (r+2M)^2 = \lambda.$